Have the freshest free hiking tips sent to you each month!

 Night hiking can open up a deep understanding of your place in the universe, or at least teach you a new way of relating to a hiking trail.

 Use these best night hiking tips to dip your toe into the fantastic world of hiking in the dark.

 Happy Dark Night Skies!

-And if you have photos of night hikes, or great night hiking tips, please share them here!
-They will be a great encouragement for other hikers to try night hiking.
+If you have photos of your night hikes, or great night hiking tips, please share them here!

 Plus, there's never enough room in the newsletter to share it all, so why miss out on exclusive Hiking For Her giveaways, limited time gear deals and discounts, freebies, updates, and more?